Dubai Digital Nomad Visa (Virtual Working Program UAE) — 2026 Update

 • Passport-sized photo.

-• Proof of income (minimum USD $3,500/month)
+• Proof of income showing a minimum monthly salary of USD $3,500.

 • Health insurance covering the UAE.